-Master pastry chef Jacques Torres fills his basic crêpe batter with a combination of bananas and homemade Nutella.
+Master pastry chef Jacques Torres likes to fill basic crêpes with this combination of bananas and homemade Nutella.

 - 1⁄2 cup blanched hazelnuts